UN General Assembly ends with no speeches from Afghanistan or Myanmar | DW | 28.09.2021

 Isaczai was appointed by Ashraf Ghani, Afghanistan's ousted president.
 The Taliban said that Isaczai "no longer" represented Afghanistan in a letter to UN Secretary-General Antonio Guterres last week.

 Similarly, Myanmar's Kyaw Moe Tun, who was chosen by the country's ousted government, was scheduled to give an address on Monday as well.
-Myanmar's de facto head of government, Aung Sang Suu Kyi was ousted in a coup in February this year.
+Myanmar's de facto head of government, Aung San Suu Kyi was ousted in a coup in February.

 The military junta said in a letter to the UN in July that it had appointed Aung Thurein, who left the military after serving 26 years, as Myanmar's ambassador to the UN.

-The international body has not approved the appointment of the former general yet.
+The international body has not yet approved the appointment of the former general.
 Kyaw Moe Tun has the support of the international community and has retained his seat at the UN.

-UN spokesman Stephan Dujarric confirmed last Friday that Myanmar would "not be speaking" at the general debate.
+UN spokesman Stephane Dujarric confirmed last Friday that Myanmar would "not be speaking" at the general debate.

-Kyaw Moe Tun was also the victim of a recently foiled assassination plot to either force him to resign or kill him if he refused to do so.
+Kyaw Moe Tun was also the victim of a recently foiled assassination plot to either force him to resign, or be killed if he refused to do so.

 Tun had told AFP that his plans for the General Assembly were to keep a "low profile."
 Tun has been an outspoken supporter of democracy in Myanmar.